andrei-migunov/FYS-Aesthetics-of-Computing/grading.md

 Everything due in this class is due on a Friday.

-These are general descriptions of the nature of each assignment type.
+Below are general descriptions of the nature of each assignment type.
 The assignments themselves will be made available on Blackboard.

+The exact assignment statements and dates are posted <a href="https://docs.google.com/spreadsheets/d/1qB1QgjPhYQgD4gCDe4W9ovCVcv8H1Q3d5pW-EZvuu_Y/edit?usp=sharing">here (click)</a>.

 ## FEEDBACK ON YOUR WORK